cu-mkp/research-teaching-companion/content/resources/activity-sheets/_index.md

 - [*Secrets of Craft and Nature* Reconnaissance (Directed Scavenger Hunt)](/resources/activity-sheets/scavenger-hunt-2/)

 ### Historical Culinary Recipe Reconstruction
-Reconstructing an obscure culinary recipe is especially effective as a first hands-on activity to familiarize students with the textual and material challenges of following past recipes.
+Reconstructing an obscure culinary recipe is especially effective as a first hands-on activity to familiarize students with the textual and material challenges of following historical recipes.
 It is also a wonderful community-building exercise.
 The students work in groups at home for a week intepreting the recipe, searching for and obtaining ingredients, trying their recipe as many times as possible, and making a powerpoint presentation about their process and questions.
-Culinary results can be brought into class the next week for group digestion and discussion.
+Culinary results can be brought into class when completed for group digestion and discussion.
 - [Historical Culinary Recipe Reconstruction](/resources/activity-sheets/activitysheet_hcr-instructor/)

 ### Bread Making, Molding, and Casting